co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 ```sh
 [$] sudo apt install firefox
 ```
  This command will install `firefox` on your system.
-You will almost always need root permission to install a package on your system.
-Root permissions can be very dangerous however, as you can very easily delete everything on your computer.
-So it is vital to remember that whenever something requires you to be root to run a command, always make sure you know what you are doing, and be aware that there is a reason that there is a reason for a password to be between you and the execution of this command.
-Stay safe.
+You will almost always need root permission to install a package.
+Root permissions can be very dangerous however, as you can very easily delete something important or break your installation.
+So it is vital you always make sure you know what you are doing when asked to run a command as root, and be aware that there is a reason that there is a reason for a password to be between you and the execution of this command.

-`chmod` is a command that can be used to change the permissions a file has.
+`chmod` is a command that can be used to change the permissions a file or folder has.
 These permissions include reading, writing, and changing whether a file can be executable or not.
 You can use `chmod` plus/minus a letter like this: `chmod +x` to add or remove a permission from a file.
 To view the permissions of all files and folders in your current directory, run the `ls` command with the `-l` flag:

+`chown` is like `chmod`, but instead of changing a file or folders permissions, it transfers ownership of that target to a user that you specify.

 ```sh
 [$] ls -l